Ysop1264/network-analysis-volatility-management/development_notes.md

 24/03/2026 - Zhang (19:24): Just downloaded everything and cloned.
 Failed to download miktek tho so maybe wont be able to code overleaf here but i can do it on overleaf itself.

 24/03/2026 - Yadhu (20:39): Changed the function for the return series to monthly restimation, and added the function to estimate GARCH across all factors.
 Ran a smaller case for the first 1100 observations (so 596 forecasts) to check if speed is reasonable and it took 5 minutes.
 For the actual runtime, we should be looking upwards of an hour, but the code does run.
 Too tired to write the full explanation of the function right now.
-Will do it in my next update
+Will do it in my next update (or not)

+24/03/2026 -Yadhu (21:27): Added a function to construct matrices of standardised residual, diagonal matrices and ran check for the matrices and the mean and standard deviation measures.
+All checks have passed so far (do note for a pretty limited set, but should be working as normal later, will just take longer)